oss-review-toolkit/ort/plugins/package-managers/gradle-inspector/README.md

 registering the [OrtModelBuilder] for the ORT-specific [data model for Gradle projects].
 The [GradleInspector] then injects both the [init.gradle] and a fat-JAR for the [Gradle plugin] into the project to analyze.

-## Limitations

-The retrieval of the checksum values for remote artifacts is currently done via plain OkHttp calls, which means it will not work out of the box for private repositories.
-To work around this, credentials need to be configured in `.netrc` additionally to in Gradle.
-This is similar to how the "legacy" [Gradle] analyzer required to additionally configure credentials in Maven.

-Also, the `isModified` check which compares with artifacts of the same name in Maven Central is not implemented yet.

 ## Debugging

 Due to the implementation of the [GradleInspector], the [OrtModelBuilder] can actually be debugged.
 To do so, create the